sai-kalyan-kamisetti/BugBounty-Notes/Portswigger Labs/XSS.md

 - The following payload should be complete so that the remaining JavaScript runs without any error.
 - The payload is: `'; alert(1); var foo='` (taken from *The Web Application Hacker's Handbook*).
 - The HTML encoding is done by the `encodeURIComponent()` component, which doesn't encode the following characters: basic letters (`A-Z`, `a-z`), numbers (`0-9`), or a few special symbols (`-`, `_`, `.`, `!`, `~`, `*`, `'`, `(`, `)`).
 So the payload is crafted around these characters.

+## Lab 11 (Practitioner 1) - DOM XSS in document.write sink using source location.search inside a select element

+- The problem statement states that the vulnerability is in `storeId`.
+- Initially it's not given in the URL, but it clearly appeared in Burp Suite, so using that, I appended it to the URL.
+- The description tells us to "skip the tag," which refers to skipping HTML tags entirely.
+A payload suitable for this is:

+    ```html
+    /><script>alert(1)</script>
+    ```

+## Lab 12 (Practitioner 2) - DOM XSS in AngularJS expression with angle brackets and double quotes HTML-encoded

+- The problem statement says to exploit using an AngularJS expression.
+- It also says the quotes and angle brackets are encoded, so an equivalent payload would be `javascript:alert(1)`.
+- Now we need to convert this into a payload suitable for an AngularJS expression.
+- Speaking about AngularJS — it's a JavaScript framework (currently discontinued), and expressions are represented within `{{ }}`.
+- A suitable payload is:

+    ```input
+    {{constructor.constructor('alert(1)')()}}
+    ```